Your Debt Collection Rights

 For legal advice about your debts, call a lawyer or your legal aid office.
-For help with your budget or making a payment plan, call a non-profit debt counseling service, like Consumer Credit Counseling at 1(800) 388-2227.
+For help with your budget or making a payment plan, call a non-profit debt counseling service, like the National Foundation for Credit Counseling (NFCC) at 1(800) 388-2227.
 They will connect you with a local office.
 They charge a small fee.
 They can also help you set up payment plans with your creditors and may get them to take lower payments as part of the plan

 Watch Out for companies that charge money to “repair” your credit.
 Many of these are rip-offs!

 When you are in debt you can become a target for people who want to take advantage of you or scam you.
 The Consumer Finance Protection Bureau has good information on how to tell if a debt collector is legitimate.
 Go to www.consumerfinance.gov

 - Click on “Consumer Education Tools” then “Debt Collection”

 - Click on “Explore Basics” at the bottom of the “Get Started” section

 - Look for the “Narrow your results” box and type in “How can I verify whether or not a debt collector is legitimate?”

 If you are ever not sure who you are talking to or if someone is asking you for financial information over the phone, you may want to check out that they are who they say they are.

 How does debt collection work?